garykac/procspec/README.md

-# procspec
+# Writing Procedural Specs

-An Intro Guide to Writing Procedural Specs (for the Web Platform, using Bikeshed)
+An Introductory Guide to Writing Procedural Specs (for the Web Platform, using Bikeshed)